 Acceptance of SBP-101 Abstract for Poster Presentation at American Association for Cancer Research (AACR)

-/EIN News/ -- MINNEAPOLIS, March 01, 2023 (GLOBE NEWSWIRE) -- Panbela Therapeutics, Inc. (Nasdaq: PBLA), a clinical stage biopharmaceutical company developing disruptive therapeutics for the treatment of patients with cancer today announced that an abstract for SBP-101, a proprietary polyamine analogue, has been accepted for poster presentation at the American Association for Cancer Research (AACR), which will be held April 14-19, 2023.
-The work reflects the Company’s on-going collaboration with Johns Hopkins University School of Medicine.
+MINNEAPOLIS, March 01, 2023 (GLOBE NEWSWIRE) -- Panbela Therapeutics, Inc. PBLA, a clinical stage biopharmaceutical company developing disruptive therapeutics for the treatment of patients with cancer today announced that an abstract for SBP-101, a proprietary polyamine analogue, has been accepted for poster presentation at the American Association for Cancer Research (AACR), which will be held April 14-19, 2023.
+The work reflects the Company's on-going collaboration with Johns Hopkins University School of Medicine.

 Details of the presentation are as follows: